FernV/NativeCAM/MY-SETUP.md

 Copy ncam.ui into the same directory as your ini file OR you can specify the relative path to that file like
 	../../ncam.ui
-or the absolute path
+	(be aware that gmoccapy does not support reference by ~/) or the absolute path

 NativeCAM will use the tool table specified in your ini file